nndi-oss/compozip/README.md

 ## Caveats

-* There is no guarantee that downloading the vendor archive will be faster than running `composer install` on your machine as composer most likely has caches on your PC if you use it often.
+* There is no guarantee that downloading the vendor archive will be faster than running `composer install` on your machine as composer most likely has caches on your machine if you use it often.

 * This won't play nicely with private repositories/composer packages.
 I don't know